HiPhish/info.vim/README.rst

 Stuff left to do
 ################

 The goal for the first  stable release is feature-parity  with standalone info.

-- Following cross-references by name rather than just those under the cursor (using `:Follow` command)
+These features depend on support from standalone info, so my hands are tied for the time being.

 - Index lookup (`:Index` command)
 - Search within a file (`:Search` command)

-The secondary goal is to make the features fancy:

-- Provide prompt-versions of the commands which prompt the user for things like a menu entry or search term.
-They should behave similar to the prompts of standalone info.

-- Make those prompts accessible through `<Plug>`-mappings.
+- Going to a specific node in the file (`:Goto` command) (not sure if we really need this)